martinus/svector/README.md

 `ankerl::svector` can get as low as 8 bytes and still have space for 7 bytes on the stack. absl needs at least 24 bytes, and boost at least 32 bytes.

-The storage overhead of `ankerl::svector` is just a single byte.
+The overhead of `ankerl::svector` is just a single byte.
 Boost needs a whopping 24 bytes, absl is a bit better with 8 bytes overhead.

 Note that boost's `small_vector` cheats a bit.
 E.g. `boost::container::small_vector<std::byte, 15>` won't give you 15 elements on the stack, but only 8 bytes.
 It seems to round down to the closest multiple of 8 bytes.